Chinese grammar: Sentence structure

-Chinese, like English, is classified as an SVO (subject–verb–object) language.
+Chinese, like Spanish or English, is classified as an SVO (subject–verb–object) language.
 Transitive verbs precede their objects in typical simple clauses, while the subject precedes the verb.
 For example:

-Chinese can also be considered a topic-prominent language: there is a strong preference for sentences that begin with the topic, usually "given" or "old" information; and end with the comment, or "new" information.
+Chinese can also be considered a topic-prominent language: there is a strong preference for sentences that begin with the topic, usually "given" or "old" information, and end with the comment, or "new" information.
 Certain modifications of the basic subject–verb–object order are permissible and may serve to achieve topic-prominence.
 In particular, a direct or indirect object may be moved to the start of the clause to create topicalization.
 It is also possible for an object to be moved to a position in front of the verb for emphasis.